 Figure 6.x.1: High-level control plane architecture for IOPS network using the backhaul only for authentication of unknown UEs

 The IOPS network comprises an L-MME (Local MME), which locally assumes the functions of an MME (authentication, bearer management, etc.) and interacts with the HSS of the PLMN.
 The L-AS is preconfigured by the AS of the public safety organization with the expected users, UE identities and groups.
-The L-AS provides this information to the L-MME via a Sh’ like interface so that the L-MME can query in advance the authentication vectors and subscription profiles of the affected UEs from the HSS and stores for IOPS operation.
 This allows a preparation phase while the backhaul is still available and reduces the number of queries to the HSS at a later stage.
 If an unknown UE attaches to the L-MME, then the L-MME would need to query the HSS via the limited backhaul link.